Integrated services and consulting and community facilities use policy

-This policy provides guidance on expectations for third-party use of consulting and community spaces at Early Learning Victoria centres, where available.
+This policy provides guidance on expectations for integrated services and third-party use of consulting and community spaces at Early Learning Victoria centres, where available.

 1. Scope

-This policy applies to children, families, staff, management, and visitors of Early Learning Victoria centres.
-This includes volunteers, students on placement, contractors or labour hire employees of Early Learning Victoria and child and family service providers and community groups.
+This policy applies to children, families, staff, management and visitors of Early Learning Victoria centres.
+This includes volunteers, students on placement, and contractors or labour-hire employees of Early Learning Victoria.
+It also includes child and family service providers and community groups.

 2. Policy statement